Tunisian tortoise: Systematics

 The genus Furculachelys was established for this taxon and "White's tortoise" (or "Selborne tortoise").
 The latter seems to be a local morph rather than a distinct subspecies, however.
 In any case, separating a form that is in all respects a perfectly ordinary Testudo, compared to more distinct species such as the Russian tortoise seems to be gross oversplitting, making Testudo paraphyletic.

 Treatment as a distinct subspecies is also not supported by mtDNA 12S rRNA haplotype analysis.
 However, these results still seem to confirm that the Tunisian tortoise constitutes a well-marked lineage of Greek tortoises.
 The T. graeca complex is likely to be split into (at least) three species in the near future; the eastern Maghreb populations would remain in T. graeca in this case.
 Consequently, the scientific name that agrees best with the collected evidence would presently be T. graeca nabeulensis.
 As said above, however, apart from the Balkans and Eastern populations of the T. graeca complex, the present taxon seems to be quite distinct, too.
 As the former two lineages will eventually come to represent good species, the Tunisian tortoise might also be regarded as specifically distinct.

 Some unresolved questions remain regarding the relationships of two populations of Greek tortoises.
 The Libyan population was described as Testudo flavominimaralis in the same publication which established "F." nabeulensis.
 These two are rather similar to each other and as noted above, the separation of Furculachelys is highly dubious on these grounds alone.
 If the eastern Maghreb tortoises are regarded as a distinct species, it is not unlikely that the Libyan population is united with them as a subspecies.

 On Sardinia, a population of Greek tortoises shares the small size, the yellow head spot, and the contrasting markings with the Tunisian population.
 Their taxonomic status is enigmatic, as is their very existence on the island, separated from North Africa by a considerable stretch of the Mediterranean which tortoises are hardly able to cross.
 There is a distinct local form of the marginated tortoise on the island, however, and that seems to have originated from a deliberate introduction by humans, perhaps by Greek or Roman landowners in the classical antiquity.
 While the local marginated tortoises show evidence of pronounced genetic drift and may thus justifiably regarded as a subspecies despite the absence of lineage sorting, the Greek tortoises of Sardinia are probably best considered an introduced population not yet worthy of taxonomic separation pending further research.

-Nonetheless, because the present taxon may well turn out not to be limited to Tunisia and its immediate surroundings, the alternative common name Nabeul tortoise might actually be preferable.
-It is a literal translation of the scientific name and honors the Tunisian city of Nabeul, where the type material was collected.
-Even if this fact were generally known, it is not very likely that anyone would believe these animals are endemic to a single city.